 What is Padding in CSS?

 CSS padding is basically the empty space that you add inside a box, between the content and the outer border of that box.
 You can consider it to be a cushion around your content.
 When you add padding to your content, it pushes the content away from the edges, so that nothing looks squeezed on your webpage.
-This helps you to make your text more readable and your layout clean and well-arranged.
-By using CSS padding, you can provide your content with some extra space so that they don’t get congested and it feels more comfortable to look at it.
+This helps to make the text more readable and keeps the layout clean and well-arranged.
+By using CSS Padding, additional space is added around the elements, which prevents the text and the visuals from looking clustered.
+Proper padding also improves the overall user experience and accessibility by enhancing the readability and touch target size on mobile devices.
+According to the design guidelines, such as WCAG, sufficient spacing helps readers process the information and reduces visual strain.

 The syntax for padding in CSS is given below: